Energise Me at the Young Carers Festival

 We commissioned The Behavioural Architects to help us understand the views of vulnerable 14-19-year-olds in Hampshire and the Isle of Wight.
 We set out to learn how they feel about physical activity.
 We were curious about what motivates them to do things and what stops them.

 When it comes to physical activity, it turns out there are all kinds of barriers preventing teenagers from being more active.
+We produced two guides based on the research:

 “I don’t really like sports, unless I’m mucking around with my friends.
 I went to a kickboxing taster session with my friend Kate.
 It was a good stress release but when the instructor said it was going to cost £50 to buy the kit I sort of switched off.
 He also said I’d have to pay up front for a month.
 I have to stay late after school sometimes for extra lessons on a Wednesday so couldn’t always make kickboxing, so I guess I wouldn’t be able to do it all.